KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 ## Conclusion

 As far as the Komodo team knows, no other blockchain project has successfully implemented Crypto Conditions on a live chain.
-From atomic swaps and on-demand scalability features to cross-chain interoperability syncing and utxo-based smart contracts, Komodo Platform is continuing to develop the technologies at the bleeding edge of the blockchain industry.
+From atomic swaps and on-demand scalability features to cross-chain interoperability syncing and utxo-based smart contracts, Komodo continues to develop technologies at the bleeding edge of the blockchain industry.

 Komodo has implemented several smart contracts already, and they are available to all asset chains in our ecosystem.
 Some of these smart contracts can facilitate Oracles, on-chain gambling, on-chain DEX functionality, ERC20-like tokens, micro-payment channels, and more.